angulardart/site-angulardart/src/tools/dart2js.md

 Whichever browser you use, you should enable pausing on at least uncaught exceptions, and perhaps on all exceptions.
-For frameworks such as dart:isolate and dart:async that wrap user code in try-catch, we recommend pausing on all exceptions.
+For frameworks such as dart:async that wrap user code in try-catch, we recommend pausing on all exceptions.

 ### Chrome {#dart2js-debugging-chrome}